DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

 - Name: Speed of the Wind
    - Description: You float about the battlefield like no other, as if walking on air.
    - Resource: Simple
-   - Mechanic: Discard up to 3 cards as an action a number of times equal to your level per long rest.
-Each card discarded is an addition 2 spaces of movement.
-To take this power, your must forfeit one other Suit Mechanic.
+   - Mechanic: Discard up to 3 cards.
+Each card discarded grants you an additional 2 spaces of movement on your turn (up to 6 spaces).
+To take this Power, your must forfeit one other Suit Mechanic.
+You may use this Power a number of times equal to your level per long rest.
    - Prerequisites:
       + Level 2
       + Role: Martial